 Achieving this goal brings significant technical challenges, but they are only one part of equation.
 Turkana County’s isolation and lack of infrastructure adds another layer of complexity.
 It’s very difficult to deliver highly-engineered power electronic equipment to the region without damage in transit.

 RXPE’s in-house development team has been working closely with Lake Turkana Wind Power to develop innovative solutions and approaches.
 The goal is to ensure the windfarm remains connected to provide a reliable source of clean energy.
 This is achieved by injecting and absorbing reactive power into the local distribution system.

 The Maxivar™ STATCOM has been selected as the lead technology for the project’s dynamic reactive compensation needs.
 Purpose designed for utility transmission applications, it is the most advanced and reliable large-scale STATCOM currently available, with an installed rating of ±320MVAr.
 It enables rapid response to disturbances and smooth voltage control over a wide range of operating conditions.
 Substantial built-in redundancy ensures availability exceeds 99.6%.

 RXPE has previously installed dynamic reactive compensation technologies in several African nations, including Mozambique and South Africa.
 The team has a proven track record in the safe and timely delivery of advanced power electronic solutions in remote areas with poor infrastructure.

-Construction of the dynamic reactive compensation plant began in 2015 and commissioning is expected by the end of 2016.
+Construction of the dynamic reactive compensation plant began in 2015 and cold commissioning was completed by the end of 2016.

 +44 (0) 161 2330689